KoolChain/tradebot/src/libs/binance/binance/README.md

 ## Signature

-HMAC SHA256 signature, with `secretKey` as key, and `totalParams` as the value.
+HMAC SHA256 signature, with `secretKey` as key, and `totalParams` as the value, encoded as hexadecimal string.

 * `totalParams`: the query string concatenated with the request body

 Signature is **not** case sensitive.

+## Websocket streams

+Base:
+* wss://stream.binance.com:9443